typesense/typesense-instantsearch-adapter/README.md

 You can add any of the Instantsearch widgets [here](https://www.algolia.com/doc/guides/building-search-ui/widgets/showcase/js/) that are [supported](#widget-compatibility) by the adapter.

+You'll also find a working example in [test/support/testground](test/support/testground).
+To run it, run `npm run testground` from the project root folder.

 ### With [react-instantsearch](https://github.com/algolia/react-instantsearch)
 ```jsx harmony